 You have your own pattern

-ecSatter and The Joy of Eating support the your in being nurturing and trusting with feeding herself and gaining weight in your own distinctive pattern during pregnancy.
+ecSatter and The Joy of Eating support you in being nurturing and trusting with feeding yourself and gaining weight in your own distinctive pattern during pregnancy.
 The primary nutrition goal of ecSatter is structure and the primary intervention is meal planning.
 Within the context of structure, manage your energy intake by paying attention to your internal regulators of hunger, appetite and satiety.
 The best pattern of weight gain for you and your baby grows out of your respecting and paying attention to yourself.

 Take care of yourself with food

 Be positive and reliable about taking care of yourself with food.
 Emphasize three meals a day and as many snacks as necessary to feel comfortable and energetic.
-Don’t burden yourself with food prescriptions, portion sizes and patterns.
+Don’t burden yourself with food prescriptions, portion sizes, and patterns.
 Instead, choose food you enjoy at three meals a day with and snacks is you need them.
 Include nutritious food, not because you have to, but because you enjoy it.3 For you to be faithful about feeding yourself, your food must be richly rewarding to plan, prepare, provide and eat.4

 Eat as much as you are hungry for